 You may request a directory of Network providers at no cost to you.
 Provider directories are always available on myuhc.com.
 However, before obtaining services you should always verify the Network status of a provider.
 A provider's status may change.
-You are responsible for verifying a provider's Network status prior to receiving services, even when you are referred by another Network provider.
 You can verify the provider's status or request a provider directory by calling the Claims Administrator.

 It is possible that you might not be able to obtain services from a particular Network provider.
 The network of providers is subject to change.
 Or you might find that a particular Network provider may not be accepting new patients.
+If a provider leaves the Network or is otherwise not available to you, you must choose another Network provider to get Network Benefits.

 Do not assume that a Network provider's agreement includes all Covered Health Services.
-Some Network providers contract to provide only certain Covered Health Services, but not all Covered Health Services.
+Some Network providers agree to provide only certain Covered Health Services, but not all Covered Health Services.
 Some Network providers choose to be a Network provider for only some products.
 Refer to your provider directory or contact the Claims Administrator for assistance.